 Easily differentiate the content for each of your flex groups by giving each group the phonics skill they need to reinforce with these engaging coloring phonics pages.
 Each hidden picture is focused on the specific phonics skill practiced on the page.
 For example – bat for short a, flip flops for l-blends, fish for digraph sh, etc. Just print and copy a small-group set each week for whatever skill your kiddos need to practice to make this a part of your weekly reading flex group routine!
 It’s easy for students to use and easy for teachers to monitor!

 There are endless phonics options, including ones on CVC, blends, digraphs, silent e, vowel teams, R controlled vowels, and diphthong and variant vowels, in this huge collection.
 Each game includes 48 cards!
 Thus, these options will come in handy throughout the entire year.
 Teachers will just need to purchase some plastic spoons.
 Everything else is ready to print!
 Each set includes game cards that begin with a concept card and an image card.
 Then, there are three-word cards for students to match up during gameplay.
 Thus, students will love this fast-paced competition!

 If you want to check out how educational and engaging these games are, be sure to check out this short e FREEBIE!

 Since students will love the phonics games so much, there are 12 different sets ready for math!
 There are so many topics included, such as fractions and decimals, place value, sums to 20, and adding coins.
 Students will love the consistent format of a fun game while practicing all different content.

 It is okay to admit that differentiation can be really hard and overwhelming.
+Teaching in and of itself is overwhelming at times.
 Students come into the classroom at all different levels, so they grow at all different paces.
 It is so important to acknowledge this aspect in order to ensure all students are feeling comfortable in the classroom.
 Therefore, flex groups create many options for students to work at the level that is just right for them!